 You can use the perfSONAR directory service to find test endpoints.

 If you see a lot of packet loss, try reducing the sending rate and see if there is a point where the loss goes away.
 For example:

 A graph showing sample results is on the right.

 If you get loss at 15G, but not at 8G, then there is probably a device somewhere in the path with buffers that can not handle flows of that size.
-You should pace all your traffic to the speed that is loss free, and then use enough parallel streams to fill the pipe to your desired transfer rate.
+You should pace all of your traffic to the speed that is loss free, and then use enough parallel streams to fill the pipe to your desired transfer rate.

 This is how to configure your host to use the loss-free rate as a max sending rate: